Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Proof of Theorem

 The main tool of our argument will be a result from \cite{KrahmerSuprema}.
-It uses the result uses the so-called Talagrand's $\gamma$-functional.
-Since the definition of the functional is rather technical and not particularly insightful, we refer the interested reader to \cite[Def.~1.2.5]{genericChaining}.
+It uses the so-called Talagrand's $\gamma_\alpha$-functionals.
+Since the definition of the functional is rather technical and not particularly insightful, we refer the interested reader to \cite[Definition ~1.2.5]{genericChaining}.
 For our purposes, we only need to know that for a set $T$ and a metric $d$,